Middlesex Regiment: Second World War

 Badge of the Middlesex Regiment as shown on a Second World War grave at Stanley Military Cemetery, Hong Kong.

-In 1938 the two territorial battalions formed duplicates, thus forming the 1/7th, 2/7th, 1/8th and 2/8th battalions.
-Before the Second World War the Middlesex Regiment was chosen as one of four other infantry regiments to be converted to a machine gun regiment.
+Before the Second World War the Middlesex Regiment was chosen as one of four infantry regiments to be converted to a machine gun regiment.
 The 1/7th Battalion served with the 51st (Highland) Infantry Division.

 Vickers machine-gun team of 2/8th Battalion, Middlesex Regiment, man their weapon on a clifftop in Northern Ireland, 15 July 1941.

 In 1943, the 1/8th officially became the 8th Battalion as part of the MG Battalion attached to the 43rd (Wessex) Infantry Division during the Normandy Campaign during which they fought in the Battle for Caen.

-The 1st Battalion was part of an allied force which held out against overwhelming odds for 17 days during the Battle of Hong Kong before surrendering to the Imperial Japanese Army in December 1941.
+At the outbreak of War, the 1st Bn was part of the Hong Kong Infantry Brigade.
+It was still part of the garrison in December 1941 when the Japanese invaded and saw action part in the defence of the colony during the 17 days leading up the surrender of Hong Kong on 25 December, 1941.